-JPL is building the Roman Space Telescope’s Coronographic Instrument (CGI) and is involved with detector validation and developing CGI's science capabilities.
+The Roman Space Telescope’s Coronagraph Instrument (Roman Coronagraph) will perform high-contrast imaging and spectroscopy of dozens of individual nearby exoplanets.
+NASA’s Jet Propulsion Laboratory (JPL) is building the Roman Coronagraph and is involved with detector validation and developing the Coronagraph’s observation capabilities.
 GSFC is responsible for the Roman Space Telescope Project.
 The Roman Space Telescope Science Center functions are the joint responsibility of the Infrared Processing and Analysis Center (IPAC), the Space Telescope Science Institute (STScI), and GSFC.

 The light from an exoplanet, as it would be seen in reflected starlight, is fainter than the host star by factors of 100,000,000 or more, and well beyond the reach of today's observatories on the ground or in space.
-The CGI is one of two instruments on board the Roman Space Telescope.
-The spacecraft is now in design Phase B and is scheduled for launch to L2 in 2025. the Roman Space Telescope CGI will demonstrate the first high-performance coronagraph system in space capable of direct imaging of mature exoplanet systems (such as our own) in reflected starlight, paving the way to a future possible NASA mission aimed at imaging and characterizing faint Earth-like planets.
+The Roman Space Telescope Coronagraph Instrument will demonstrate the first high-performance coronagraph system in space capable of imaging directly mature gas giant exoplanet systems (similar to our own Jupiter) in reflected starlight, paving the way to a future possible NASA mission aimed at imaging and characterizing faint Earth-like planets.

 Current ground-based and space-based instruments are limited to the detection of bright (self-luminous) young exoplanets, a million times fainter than their host star and located >0.3 arc seconds away.
-A successful CGI technology demonstration, i.e., just meeting its baseline technical requirements (BTRs), will be capable of detecting planetary companions 20 million times fainter than their host star and located >0.15 arc seconds away.
-Performance models based on current lab results predict the CGI would be capable of detecting planetary companions a billion times fainter than their host star and located >0.15" away.
-CGI provides a crucial stepping stone in the preparation of future missions aiming to image and characterize Earth-like planets 10 billion times fainter than their host star and located 0.1 arc seconds away.
+A successful Coronagraph technology demonstration, i.e., just meeting its threshold technical requirement (TTR), will be capable of detecting planetary companions 10 million times fainter than their host star and located >0.3 arcseconds away.
+Performance models based on current lab results predict the Coronagraph would be capable of detecting planetary companions a billion times fainter than their host star and located >0.15 arcseconds away.
+The Coronagraph provides a crucial stepping stone in the preparation of future missions aiming to image and characterize Earth-like planets 10 billion times fainter than their host star and located 0.1 arcseconds away.

-The Coronagraph Instrument on the Roman Space Telescope is an advanced technology demonstrator for future missions aiming to directly image Earth-like exoplanets.
-CGI will demonstrate for the first time in space the technologies for future missions needed to image and characterize rocky planets in the habitable zones of nearby stars.
+The Coronagraph Instrument on the Roman Space Telescope is an advanced technology demonstrator for future missions; for example, the Astro2020 Decadal Report has recommended a mission that will aim to directly image Earth-like exoplanets[MY1] .
+The Coronagraph will demonstrate for the first time in space the technologies for future missions needed to image and characterize rocky planets in the habitable zones of nearby stars.
 By demonstrating these tools in an integrated end-to-end system and enabling scientific observing operations, NASA will validate performance models and provide the pathway for potential future flagship missions.

-Following initial commissioning and formal technology demonstrations in the first eighteen months of operations, NASA envisions a Participating Science Program to engage the exoplanet community.
-In these panels, we describe how CGI science will advance community goals in exoplanet astronomy and how it will validate key technologies for future exoplanet missions, now envisioned as HabEx and LUVOIR.
+Following initial commissioning and formal technology demonstrations in the first eighteen months of operations, NASA envisions a Coronagraph Community Participation Program to engage the exoplanet community.
+In this way, Coronagraph observations will advance community goals in exoplanet astronomy and how it will validate key technologies for future exoplanet missions, now envisioned as HabEx and LUVOIR.